sablierapp/sablier/.github/ISSUE_TEMPLATE/instance-provider-request.md

 **Describe the provider**
 A clear and concise description of the provider.

-**Does the provider provides the following APIs**
+**Does the provider provide the following APIs**
-*An instance is a generic term used to describe containers, pods, deployments, and more*
+*An instance is a generic term used to describe containers, pods, deployments...*

 | API | Yes | No | I don't know |
 | ---- | ---- | --- | -----------|